p1depices/p1depices/README.md

 <h2 align="left">Hi 👋!
-My name is Guillaume and I'm a netadmin and sysadmin located in France.</h2>
+My name is Guillaume and I'm a net/sysadmin, located in France.</h2>

 ###